shupershuff/Diablo2RLoader/README.md

 This is a labour of love, for a game I love, for what I feel is a pretty good gaming community :)<br>
 This Readme is a bit wordy sorry, I've tried to capture all the information that anyone might ever ask for.<br>

+I've put several 100's of hours into making this, so if you like it, consider buying me a beer at https://www.buymeacoffee.com/shupershuff<br>
+Cheers!

 Script Screenshot:<br>
 ![image](https://github.com/shupershuff/Diablo2RLoader/assets/63577525/50dfcb19-8ef1-4e6f-8cde-35c1f92cbec6)<br>